 - In a medium pot, heat water to boiling

-- Reduce heat, then stir in palm sugar until dissolved
+- Reduce heat, then stir in coconut sugar until dissolved

-- Remove pan from stove and cool palm sugar mixture for 8 minutes
+- Remove pan from stove and cool coconut sugar mixture for 8 minutes

 - Add chocolate, stirring until melted